magneticio/vamp.io/content/documentation/using vamp/v0.9.4/health.md

 Health checks can be added on a service, cluster or breed level:

 ### Service level health checks
-Defined in blueprint and applied to all instances of a service.
+Defined in a blueprint and applied to all instances of a service.
 Service level health checks override all health checks defined on a breed or cluster level.
 For example, including an empty health check specification for a service  (`healthchecks: []`) will cause all cluster and breed level health checks to be skipped for this service.

 ### Cluster level health checks
-Defined in a blueprint and applied to all services within the cluster (unless overridden by a service level health check). cluster level health checks override breed level health checks
+Defined in a blueprint and applied to all services within the cluster (unless overridden by a health check defined on a service level).
+Cluster level health checks override breed level health checks.

 ### Breed level health checks
-Defined in a breed (in individual artifact, or inline as part of a blueprint).
-Applied to all instances of a breed (unless overridden by cluster level  or service level health checks).
+Defined in a breed (an individual artifact, or inline as part of a blueprint).
+Applied to all instances of the breed, unless overridden by health checks defined on the service or cluster level.

 ## Defining health checks